jharwell/sierra/docs/src/tutorials/project/project.rst

      documentation.

 #.
 Configure your project so SIERRA understands how to generate
-:term:`Experimental Run` inputs and process outputs correctly by following :ref:`ln-sierra-tutorials-project-main-config`.
+   :term:`Experimental Run` inputs and process outputs correctly by following :ref:`tutorials/project/main-config`.

 #.
 Define graphs to be generated from :term:`Experiment` outputs by following
    :doc:`graphs_config`.
 Strictly speaking this is optional, but automated graph